Whatever development method you use, eventually your software will need to be deployed to your production environment.

 This means that you don’t need to worry about changing configuration files as you deploy your code into different environments.
 On the other hand though, you need to keep your environments updated with every hardware change you make.

-If use configuration transforms, you need to update the configurations for each environment.
+If you use configuration transforms, you need to update the configurations for each environment.
 Firstly, use some sort of regular naming format so that it’s simple to work out the name of each server in each environment.
 Something like:

 Use the configuration transforms features in Visual Studio (if you’re using Visual Studio for development and building) or a script or application to update the configuration files for each environment.